johntango/agent-mvp/README.md

 # 2) Enqueue a task

-make send TEXT="Write a tiny Python program that prints 'Hello Earthling'"
+make send TEXT="Write a tiny Python program that prints 'Hello Earthling'" make send TEXT="Write a python program to calculate the shipping cost of a package based on its weight"

 # 1) Generate tests for task abc123 from shared story login_v1